-docker build -t vulcanexus-demo-nodes:galactic -f Dockerfile .

-Now, the listener pod can be deployed by providing the following configuration:
+Now, assuming the name of the built image is ros2-demo-nodes:galactic, the listener pod can be deployed by providing the following configuration:

 '''

 kind: Deployment

 apiVersion: apps/v1

 metadata:

 name: ros2-galactic-listener

 labels:

 app: ros2-galactic-listener

 spec:

 replicas: 1

 selector:

 matchLabels:

 app: ros2-galactic-listener

-template:

-metadata:

-labels:

-app: ros2-galactic-listener

-spec:

-containers:

-- name: vulcanexus-demo-nodes

-image: vulcanexus-demo-nodes:galactic

-args:

-- listener

-- 192.168.1.11

-- '30001'

-restartPolicy: Always

 '''

-Once all these components are up and running, communication should have been established between talker and listener nodes.
-Feel free to interchange the locations of the ROS nodes by slightly modifying the provided configuration files, so that the talker is the one hosted in the K8s cluster while the listener runs in our LAN.
+Once all these components are up and running, communication should have been established between talker and listener nodes, so that messages finally manage to reach the listener pod and get printed in its STDOUT.

+Feel free to interchange the locations of the ROS nodes by slightly modifying the provided configuration files, hosting the talker in the K8s cluster while the listener runs in our LAN.

-2.17 Linux installation from sources
+3.19 Linux installation from sources